-Setting up your recording space correctly is essential to helping your students have a good learning experience with your courses.
-Students need to be able to see and hear your video without distractions like buzzes, pops, or a shaky camera.
+Setting up your recording space correctly is essential to ensuring your learners have a good experience with your course.
+Learners need to be able to see and hear your video without distractions like buzzes, pops, or a shaky camera.
 The good news is that you don’t need a professional studio to create your course.
-This article teaches you how to set up your recording space at home.
+Learn how to set up your recording space right at home.

 Before you begin

 Keep in mind that you’ll have different setups for different types of courses.
-For screencast videos of, say, coding, you’ll record your computer screen.
-For videos of you teaching directly, you can record yourself as a “talking head” or performing a task (cooking, doing yoga, etc.).
-You can also use editing software after you film to combine screencasts and footage of you talking.
+For screencast videos, you’ll record your computer screen and do a voice over for audio.
+For videos of you teaching directly, you can record yourself as a “talking head” or performing a task (meditation, management skills, building Arduino, etc.).
+You can also use editing software after you’ve completed recording to create a combination of screencasts and footage of you speaking.

-Lighting equipment: At first, try out natural light in your room.
-If it isn’t enough, then try adding lamps and lights that you have at home.
-If you’re still not getting enough light, we recommend a tree-point lighting kit.
+Lighting equipment: At first, try out natural light.
+If this isn’t enough, then try adding lamps and lights that you have at home.
+If you’re still not getting enough light, we recommend a three-point lighting kit.